epi2me-labs/wf-cnv/README.md

 It is not required to clone or download the git repository in order to run the workflow.
-For more information on running EPI2ME Labs workflows [visit out website](https://labs.epi2me.io/wfindex).
+For more information on running EPI2ME Labs workflows [visit our website](https://labs.epi2me.io/wfindex).

 **Workflow options**